aer0ss/aerofs/src/devman/README.txt

 ===========================

 Interface:

     GET http://<host>:9020/last_seen/<did>

+        On success:
+            Returns the last seen time of the device in epoch seconds.
+(With the given polling interval granularity, default 5 mins).

+        On failure:
+            500: if the DID is malformed.
+            404: if the device has never been online.

     GET http://<host>:9020/polling_interval

-Example:
+        Returns the polling interval, in seconds.

+Examples:

     GET http://sp.aerofs.com:9020/last_seen/155aa68bc35e426f9535619fb1d89d14
     GET http://sp.aerofs.com:9020/polling_interval

-Where the polling interval is specified in seconds.

-The last_seen page will return a 500 if the DID is malformed, a 404 if the device is not found in the redis db (i.e. if the device has never been seen online) and the last seen time in epoch seconds otherwise.

-Default 5 minute granularity as specified in devman.yml (300 seconds).